How The Graves Amendment May Affect Your Ability To Recover Damages In An Auto Accident Lawsuit

 Speak with a Florida Personal Injury Lawyer Today

 When you have been injured in an accident, there may be multiple parties who can be held legally responsible for your losses.
 An experienced Delray Beach car accident attorney can provide you with legal advice and representation.
-Contact the Leifer Law Firm today to schedule a free consultation.
+Contact Leifer & Ramirez today to schedule a free consultation.